Back to Colorado

 Plain English: The amendment adds requirements for an advisory committee to review and provide feedback on the overtime protection threshold before it takes effect in January 2027.

-• Strikes certain lines from the original bill text and inserts new language requiring a newly created Agricultural Work Advisory Committee to review the proposed overtime protections within ninety days of the effective date of this section.
+• Strikes certain lines from the original bill text and inserts new language requiring a newly created Agricultural Work Advisory Committee to review the proposed overtime protections within ninety days of the effective date of this section, and issue an advisory opinion on its impacts.

-• Adds provisions for the Department of Labor and Employment to submit the overtime protection threshold to the advisory committee, request an opinion on its impacts, and publicly share that opinion.
+• Adds provisions for the Department of Labor and Employment to submit the threshold to the committee, receive their written opinion, and then transmit it to state officials and post it publicly.

-• The exact details of how the advisory committee will operate or what specific advice it might give are not provided in this amendment text.
+• The exact details of how the Advisory Committee will operate or what specific criteria they use in their review are not provided in this amendment text.

 L.024